EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem-Class-4-Group-2/README.md

 ### Stage 3: Data cleaning
 listings is filtered in this stage from duplicated records (rows) by the drop_duplicates() method and from irrelevant fileds (columns) by the drop () method to a new DataFrame, listings_clean.
-This Dataframe is cleaned from rows containing Missing values by the dropna() method to a new DataFrame listings_clean_missing_values.
+This Dataframe is cleaned from rows containing Missing values by the dropna() method to a new DataFrame, listings_clean_missing_values.

 ### Stage 4: Filtering out properties (rows) not located in Washington